-When the worship band is playing and singing, they need to be able to hear themselves; proper monitoring is crucial to a good performance.
-There are two types of stage monitors: wedges and side-fills.
+When the worship band is playing and singing, they need to be able to hear themselves, proper monitoring is crucial to a good performance.
+There are two types of stage monitors: wedges and sidefills.
 A wedge is essentially a speaker cabinet with an angled back so it can be placed on the stage floor.
 Their angled shape allows them to aim sound up toward the performer's ears, while their low profile keeps them from blocking the audience's view of the performers.
-Side-fills are larger full-range speakers that are placed off to the side of the stage.
-They enable performers to hear a rough mix of the whole band, while wedges offer individual mixes to each performer.
+Sidefills are larger full-range speakers that are placed off to the side of the stage.
+They enable performers to hear a rough mix of the whole band, while wedges provide individual mixes to each performer.

 When it comes to stage monitors, bigger isn't better.
-Low-frequency buildup onstage is an ongoing issue and since larger speakers produce more bass, they only contribute to the problem.
-Monitoring speakers with a narrower coverage angle and a pronounced upper midrange will do a better job of penetrating the dense sound onstage.
+Low-frequency buildup onstage is an ongoing issue, and since larger speakers produce more bass, they only contribute to the problem.
+Monitor speakers with a narrower coverage angle and a pronounced upper midrange will do a better job of penetrating the dense sound onstage.
 Consequently, it's better to have more focused stage wedges than to have fewer monitors with broader coverage and deeper lows.

-Stand-mounted monitors are smaller, unobtrusive monitor cabinets usually mounted on a mic stand and placed closer to the performer's ear for better intelligibility and less overall sound pressure onstage.
-Keyboard/synth players will be able to hear themselves better with a stand-mounted monitor.
+Stand-mounted Monitors are smaller, unobtrusive monitor cabinets usually mounted on a mic stand and placed closer to the performer's ear for better intelligibility and less overall sound pressure onstage.
+Keyboard/synth players might benefit from a stand-mounted monitor to better hear themselves cut through the mix.